The writing app that works

 bookmoth manuscript editor

 “Every AI writing tool I tried produced text that sounded like AI.
 Competent, clean, utterly lifeless.
-I built bookmoth because I wanted a tool that could learn how I actually write, then stay inside those constraints on every sentence.”
+I built bookmoth because I wanted a writing app that learns how I actually write, stays in my voice, and only helps when I ask it to.”

 Stu, founder